NickHoulding/csci_404_final_project/README.md

 ---

+# Comprehensive Walkthrough

+For a comprehensive walkthrough of the Retrieval-Augmented Generation (RAG) pipeline, including full retrieval and generation evaluation and analysis, see `rag_chatbot_walkthrough.ipynb`.

+---

 ## Disclaimer
 This system does not provide medical diagnoses.
 All responses include a disclaimer and are intended only to assist licensed healthcare professionals.